SharkUncle/deep-abyss/Gophish.md

 Docker hub image for gophish:
 https://hub.docker.com/r/gophish/gophish

-Start the containor with the following command:
+Start the container with the following command:
 `docker run -it --rm --network host <container image ID>`

 Why docker, because it is much more flexible and easy to use.
 I force myself to use it every time I can, so fell free to follow it or use another way.